morel-g/generative-models/Readme.md

 ## Toy datasets

-Experiments of toy datasets for easy and fast experimentation of general diffusion models are given in this section.
-Both continuous and discrete datasets are considered.
+Experiments with continuous and discrete toy datasets for general diffusion models.

 ### Continuous datasets: